My name is Kevin Deldycke, I’m a Data Engineer living in Paris, France.

 - Designed and implemented alone the whole telemetry and billing pipeline which Scaleway relies on to collect payments every month.
 All the revenue Scaleway is generating is established and consolidated by my pipeline.

 - Wrote the best open-source payroll software of the world.

 - Created and managed the African subsidiary of my first employer.

 - Part of the top-1% of open-source developers.

 - Made dozen of people joining me in a viral dance.

 If my appalling attempts to impress with the babbling above did not worked, you may be thrilled by the following soporific information on my professional background:

-|English ● French||Up to date|
+|English ● French|

 |English ● French|

-In fact, I designed these documents as a kind of extensive "professional activities databases".
+Resumes, CVs and profiles above are heavy on irrelevant details.
+And that’s absolutely intentional.
+I designed these to form an extensive professional activities database.
 Not as resume per se.
-So feel free to pick there information you need and please ignore the rest.
+So feel free to pick there data you need to fill in your talent database and please ignore the rest.